- How many pounds of turkey will you cook this Thanksgiving?

 46 million -- The estimated number of turkeys eaten in the United States on Thanksgiving 2012.

-46.3 million -- The estimated number of Americans who will be traveling for the Thanksgiving holiday in 2014, according to AAA.
+46.9 million -- The estimated number of Americans who will be traveling more than 50 miles for Thanksgiving in 2015, according to AAA.

 50 million -- The approximate number of people who typically watch the Macy's Thanksgiving Day Parade on television.

 68 -- The number of years between 1947, the first National Thanksgiving Turkey presentation at the White House, and Thanksgiving 2015.